pudly/schmopera-hugo/content/articles/upcoming.md

 related_companies = ["scene/companies/new-york-festival-of-song.md", "scene/companies/experiments-in-opera.md", "scene/companies/fawn-chamber-creative.md"]
 related_people = []
-short_description = "“Although this piece isn't directly about the myth,\" says stage director Amanda Smith, \"I imagine that in Pandora we see what happens when the jar, or box, is opened a second time.\"" slug = "upcoming" title = "Upcoming" youtube_url = ""
+short_description = "“Although this piece isn't directly about the myth,\" says stage director Amanda Smith, \"I imagine that in Pandora we see what happens when the jar, or box, is opened a second time.\"" slug = "pandora-lucretia-chunky-upcoming-must-sees" title = "Pandora, Lucretia & Chunky: upcoming must-sees" youtube_url = ""

 +++